Dušan Knežević (war criminal): Knežević's activities at the Omarska and Keraterm concentration camps

+The Keraterm concentration camp was established in a former ceramics factory near Prijedor.

-The Keraterm camp operated in a similar manner to the Omarska camp.
-Like Omarska, Keraterm only held a small number of female detainees, and most of the detainees were Bosnian Muslims, with a few Bosnian Croats.
-Overcrowding was severe, the conditions unhygienic, food and water inadequate.
-Most detainees were interrogated, detainees were beaten and sometimes killed with no apparent reason, and women were raped.
+The Keraterm camp operated in a similar manner to the Omarska camp, was located at a former ceramic factory in the suburb of Čirkin Polje in Prijedor, and operated from 24 May to 5 August.
+Like Omarska, Keraterm only held a small number of female detainees, and most of the 1,000 to 1,500 detainees were Bosnian Muslim men, with a few Bosnian Croats.
+The conditions and the atmosphere in the Keraterm camp were similar to those at Omarska.

+While the two camps were operating, Knežević – known to the detainees as Duča – despite having no official role at the camps, entered them whenever he wished and without hindrance, and along with the guards and other visitors physically abused detainees on a daily basis, participating in "cruel beatings", following which some died, some were killed, and others went missing.

 On 7 August 1992, the British journalist Ed Vulliamy reported on the shocking conditions in the Omarska and Trnopolje camps, having visited them in the preceding days at the invitation of the president of the self-proclaimed Bosnian Serb proto-state, Republika Srpska, Radovan Karadžić.
 The international outcry that arose from Vulliamy's reporting and photographs of emaciated detainees caused the Bosnian Serbs to close the Omarska camp soon after, although many of the detainees were just moved to other camps.

-Role and activities of Knežević at Omarska and Keraterm camps

-During the period 24 May to 30 August 1992, Knežević – known to the detainees as Duča – entered the Omarska and Keraterm camps to kill and beat detainees whenever he chose and without hindrance, despite having no official role at the camp.
-He committed "torture, sexual violence (rapes and other forms of sexual abuse), other inhumane acts (including harassment, humiliation, and other psychological abuse), and persecutions, as crimes against humanity pursuant to a joint criminal enterprise".
-The court worked under the assumption that Knežević's motive was that he was trying to find information about the individual who had killed his brother during the war.